-&lt;sup>20The exact weighting is not essential for the qualitative results.
+20. The exact weighting is not essential for the qualitative results.
 What matters is that the weight of the wife increases relative to patriarchy.
-An alternative approach to modeling family decision-making is Nash bargaining, which allows for a more explicit treatment of the outside option, either as being single (see Manser and Brown 1980 and McElroy and Horney 1981) or as non-cooperation within marriage (Pollak and Lundberg 1993).
+An alternative approach to modeling family decision making is Nash bargaining, which allows a more explicit treatment of the outside option, either as being single (see Manser and Brown [1980] and McElroy and Horney [1981]) or as noncooperation within marriage (Pollak and Lundberg 1993).
 Pollak and Lundberg (2008) provide a survey of household bargaining models.
 Recent discussions of the importance of household bargaining for explaining family labor supply include Burda, Hamermesh, and Weil (2007) and Knowles (2007).
-We choose our formulation mostly for tractability, but also because in our historical context divorce was not a meaningful outside option for women.
-As discussed in Stone where once again the maximization is subject to (2) to (5).
+We choose our formulation mostly for tractability but also because in our historical context divorce was not a meaningful outside option for women.
+As discussed in Stone (1993) for the case of England, women suing for separation would bring extreme financial hardship upon themselves, and they would lose control over, and in many cases even contact with, their children.
+They would also face public embarrassment, as the only grounds regime, economic choices are given by where once again the maximization is subject to (2) to (5).
 Implicitly, we assume that the government can set the relative bargaining power of the spouses (with women receiving zero weight under patriarchy and equal weight under empowerment).
 The political regime is determined through a vote of the male population, to be described in more detail below.